BrynM/hubot-groupchatter/ReadMe.md

 ### ```chatter.addResponse(key, message)``` ***Required***

-Add one or many messages for a given set key.
+Add a message for a given set key.
 Returns the message back on success and undefined on failure.

 ##### Argument: ```key```